Inquiring Applicants

 Interviews

-All interviews for the 2022 interview cycle were scheduled and conducted through Thalamus.
+All interviews for the 2022-2025 interview cycles were scheduled and conducted through Thalamus.
 This included 20 minute faculty panel interviews to include at least the program director or associate program director as below.
 Separate informal zoom sessions with the current fellows were offered the evening before.

 • You will receive one 20 minute interview with a panel of interviewers made up of our Neuroradiology Faculty.